The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • Why am I always the last to know?

-18. Subjects and verbs must agree in number.
-If the subject is singular (represents one person or thing), the verb should be singular.
-If the subject is plural (represents more than one person or thing), the verb should be plural.
+19. Subjects and verbs must agree in number.
+If the subject is singular, the verb should be singular.
+If the subject is plural, the verb should be plural.

 • In the past three months, a new line of inexpensive computers has been released.